umbraco/UmbracoDocs/Reference/Routing/WebApi/index-v9.md

 A great resource for getting started with creating web API's using .Net Core is the [official Microsoft documentation](https://docs.microsoft.com/en-gb/aspnet/core/web-api/?view=aspnetcore-5.0).

-## Web Api in Umbraco
+## Web API in Umbraco

-We've created a base api controller for developers to inherit from which will ensure that the api controller gets routed.
+We've created a base API controller for developers to inherit from which will ensure that the API controller gets routed.
 Unlike V8, this does not expose any specific umbraco related services or objects, but does inherit from the .Net Core controller base, meaning you will have access to the same things you would from a regular .Net Core controller.
 Dependency injection is also available to controllers, so any Umbraco specific services or objects you might need can be injected in the constructor.

 The class to inherit from is: `Umbraco.Cms.Web.Common.Controllers.UmbracoApiController`

-## Creating a Web Api controller
+## Creating a Web API controller

-There are 2 types of Umbraco Api controllers:
+There are 2 types of Umbraco API controllers:

 1. A locally declared controller - is **not** routed via an Area.
 2. A plugin based controller - is routed via an Area.